mario-hess/react-cheeseburger/README.md

 />
 ```

+## Acknowledgements
+The animation technique used for this React component comes from [Mikael Ainalem's blog post](https://uxdesign.cc/the-menu-210bec7ad80c).

 ## Contributing

 Feel free to open issues or submit pull requests if you'd like to contribute to this project.
 Any improvements, fixes, or additional features are welcome!